Syracuse Weather Forecast - News Break

 Syracuse Weather Forecast

-Partly sunny then showers and thunderstorms in the day; while chance showers and thunderstorms during night
+Mostly cloudy then chance showers and thunderstorms in the day; while showers and thunderstorms during night

 - Light wind